-This function produces a list of (source, dest) non-Python (i.e., data) files that reside in package.
-Its output can be directly assigned to datas in a hook script; for example, see hook-sphinx.py.
+This routine produces a list of (source, dest) non-Python (i.e. data) files which reside in package.
+Its results can be directly assigned to datas in a hook script; see, for example, hook-sphinx.py.
 Parameters:

 - The package parameter is a string which names the package. - By default, all Python executable files (those ending in .py, .pyc, and so on) will NOT be collected; setting the include_py_files argument to True collects these files as well.
-This is typically used with Python functions (such as those in pkgutil) that search a given directory for Python executable files and load them as extensions or plugins.

-- The subdir argument gives a subdirectory relative to package to search, which is helpful when submodules are imported at run-time from a directory lacking init.py. - The excludes argument contains a sequence of strings or Paths.
+This is typically used with Python routines (such as those in pkgutil) that search a given directory for Python executable files then load them as extensions or plugins. - The subdir argument gives a subdirectory relative to package to search, which is helpful when submodules are imported at run-time from a directory lacking init.py. - The excludes argument contains a sequence of strings or Paths.
 These provide a list of globs to exclude from the collected data files; if a directory matches the provided glob, all files it contains will be excluded as well.
 All elements must be relative paths, which are relative to the provided package's path (/ subdir if provided).